 Key Difference – Atopic Dermatitis vs Eczema

 Eczema is an inflammatory condition of the skin characterised by groups of vesicular lesions with a variable degree of exudates and scaling.
 There are different clinical varieties of eczema of which atopic dermatitis is one.
-Atopic dermatitis can be identified as a familial, genetically complex dermatological disorder with a strong maternal influence.
-Accordingly, the key difference between atopic dermatitis and excema is that atopic dermatitis is one component of the broad spectrum of diseases which comes under the category eczema.
+Atopic dermatitis is a familial, genetically complex dermatological disorder with a strong maternal influence.
+Accordingly, the key difference between atopic dermatitis and eczema is that atopic dermatitis is one component of the broad spectrum of diseases which comes under the category eczema.

 1. Overview and Key Difference

 5. Side by Side Comparison – Atopic Dermatitis vs Eczema in Tabular Form